deadlyvipers/dojo_rules/introduction.md

 # Introduction

 Hey now!
 They say it's your birthday!
+My fav.
+CodeSchool path is JS!